LuxDevHQ/Python-Writing-Clean-Code/README.md

 ## Naming Things

-Modern software is so complex that no one can understand all parts of a non-trivial project.
+Modern software is so complex that no one can understand all parts of a non-trivial project alone.
 The only way humans tame details is through abstractions.
 With abstraction, we focus on the essential and forget about the non-essential.
-The most useful abstraction is **naming**.
+You remember the way you learned body biology??
+You focused on one system at a time, digestive, nervous, cardiovascular e.t.c That is abstraction at work.

+The most fundamental abstraction in writing software is **naming**.
+Naming things is just one part of the story, using good names is a skill that unfortunately, is not owned by most programmers.

 We name everything from memory locations, data, pieces of code etc. A name can refer to a simple concept like a variable or a function to complex structures like classes, modules, packages and entire programs.

-Names bring order to the chaotic environment of programmers and thus, we better be good at this skill.
+Good names bring order to the chaotic environment of crafting software and hence, we better be good at this skill so that we can enjoy this game.

 **[⬆ back to top](#table-of-contents)**

-### **Use intention revealing name**
+### **Use intention revealing names**

 This rule enforces that programmers should make their code read like well written prose by naming parts <br>
 of their code perfectly.
 With such good naming, a programmer will never need to resort to comments or unneccesary <br> docstrings.